MichaelSolati/geofirestore-js/README.md

 ## Documentation

 Full documentation is available at [https://geofirestore.com](https://geofirestore.com).
-It mostly provides the same functionality as the Firestore library, in almost same way as the Firestore library.
+It mostly provides the same functionality as the Firestore library, in almost the same way as the Firestore library.
 Many questions can be addressed by looking at the [Firestore docs](https://firebase.google.com/docs/firestore/).
 However there are a few differences, and below is a little example of how to make a location based query.

 ```TypeScript
 import * as firebase from 'firebase/app';